aws/aws-durable-execution-sdk-js/packages/aws-durable-execution-sdk-js-eslint-plugin/README.md

 ### No Nested Durable Operations

-Nesting durable operations with the same context object can cause runtime errors and unexpected behavior in AWS Lambda Durable Functions.
+Nesting durable operations with the same context object can cause runtime errors and unexpected behavior in AWS Lambda durable functions.
 This rule helps catch these issues at development time.

 ### No Closure in Durable Operations